 Authority.
 The Bonds are being issued under the authority of the Constitution and laws of the State of Arkansas, including particularly Amendments No. 40 and No. 74 to the Arkansas Constitution and Ark.
-Code Ann. §§ 6-20-1201 et. seq., a resolution of the Board of Directors of the District (the "Resolution") and resolutions of the Arkansas State Board of Education.
+Code Ann. §§ 6-20-1201 et. seq., a resolution of the Board of Directors of the District (the "Resolution") and approval by the Commissioner, Division of Elementary and Secondary Education.
 For a summary of the Resolution, see THE RESOLUTION.